-Hotel of Yesteryear The Fray Marcos Hotel located inside the Williams Depot was one of the original Harvey Houses, and was named after Spanish missionary Marcos de Niza, who explored the Southwest in the early 16th century.
+Hotel of Yesteryear The Fray Marcus Hotel located inside the Williams Depot was one of the original Harvey Houses, and was named after Spanish missionary Marcos de Niza, who explored the Southwest in the early 16th century.
 (The Fred Harvey Company often named its hotels after early explorers.)
 The hotel and adjoining depot opened to the public in 1908 with 22 guest rooms.
 In 1925, 21 additional rooms were added.

-Being in a town full of railroaders, ranchers and lumbermen, the Fray Marcos Hotel was a true diamond in the rough.
+Being in a town full of railroaders, ranchers and lumbermen, the Fray Marcus Hotel was a true diamond in the rough.
 It contained what was then considered modern amenities such as a lunch room, formal dining room, news and photograph room, and an Indian Room with a beautiful fireplace and cigar stand.
 There were even “Harvey Girls” to serve the rugged bunch.
 Dressed in their signature black and white dresses, the ladies brought some civility and charm to the frontier.

-Today, both the Williams Depot and the Fray Marcos Hotel are listed on the National Register of Historic Places, and the old hotel is no longer used for lodging guests.
+Today, both the Williams Depot and the Fray Marcus Hotel are listed on the National Register of Historic Places, and the old hotel is no longer used for lodging guests.
 Parts of the original structure house the Grand Canyon Railway gift shop and company offices, while the historic depot is in use and open to the public.
 The current Grand Canyon Railway Hotel is located right across the lawn from the original hotel.

 Hotel of Today

-The current Grand Canyon Railway Hotel was built in 1995 and was designed to resemble the historic Fray Marcos Hotel.
+The current Grand Canyon Railway Hotel was built in 1995 and was designed to resemble the historic Fray Marcus Hotel.
 The hotel opened as, and continues to be, the finest in Williams.
-In keeping with the reputation and tradition of the original Fray Marcos Hotel for quality and service, a 107-room addition was completed in early 2000, doubling the size of the Grand Canyon Railway Hotel.
+In keeping with the reputation and tradition of the original Fray Marcus Hotel for quality and service, a 107-room addition was completed in early 2000, doubling the size of the Grand Canyon Railway Hotel.
 An indoor pool, hot tub and exercise room was also added, while a third renovation was completed in March of 2004, adding 92 rooms and 10 suites.